BirdeeHub/make_minesweeper_tutorial/app/README.md

 Then you can use the appropriate compile script for your OS to make a new jar.

-Doing so will update the actual version of the program you installed.
+Doing so will update the actual version of the program you installed. (assuming you used the windows package installer)

 I.e. you can run it using the same icon in your start menu when you are done editing.

 It has plenty of comments, and most easy customizations can be changed at the top of the files. (including the directory it saves scores to.)

-There is also a package script to make your own installable version using JPackage!
+There is also a package script to make your own installable version using JPackage! (windows only for this version)

 **I only have the .jar**